sap-tutorials/Tutorials/tutorials/abap-environment-rfc-custom-entity/abap-environment-rfc-custom-entity.md

 ### Define the connection to the on-premise system

+If you are working in the trial version, omit this step.

-If your are working in the full version of ABAP Environment: Define the connection as follows, replacing `XXX` in both `i_name` and `i_service_instance_name` to your initials or group number.
+If you are working in the full version of ABAP Environment: Define the connection as follows, replacing `000` in both `i_name` and `i_service_instance_name` to your initials or group number.
 Ignore the warning for now.
 Wrap this in a `TRY. ...CATCH...
 ENDTRY.`

 **IMPORTANT**: Always specify the authentication mode using the interface `if_a4c_cp_service`.
 Never hard-code your password in the class.